Skip to content

 Direct-read privacy posture for sub-cache and get-path

-Most Tool-Pair surfaces ride the trace bus (register-trace-cb! / register-epoch-cb!) or the event-emit substrate, where :sensitive? stamps and size markers are applied at the emit boundary.
-Two surfaces in the attachment table above do not ride that path: (rf/sub-cache frame-id) and the MCP-server get-path tool (a direct read-by-path against (rf/get-frame-db frame-id)).
+Most Tool-Pair surfaces ride the trace bus (register-listener! / register-epoch-listener!) or the event-emit substrate, where :sensitive? stamps and size markers are applied at the emit boundary.
+Two surfaces in the attachment table above do not ride that path: (rf/sub-cache frame-id) and the MCP-server get-path tool (a direct read-by-path against (rf/app-db-value frame-id)).
 Both are synchronous reads of live runtime state — the sub-cache map, an arbitrary path into app-db — and the :sensitive? trace stamp protects only the trace surface.
 A direct read returns the live value untransformed unless the wire-egress boundary scrubs it.

 The framework's wire-egress walker is rf/elide-wire-value (per API.md §Size-elision wire-boundary walker) — the single normative emission site for :rf/redacted (sensitive) and :rf.size/large-elided (oversize) markers.
-This subsection pins the contract that every MCP-server (or other off-box forwarder) implementing sub-cache or get-path surfaces must honour, so a future causa-mcp / story-mcp / third-party server shipping the same tool names inherits the same posture pair2-mcp ships today.
+This subsection pins the contract that every MCP-server (or other off-box forwarder) implementing sub-cache or get-path surfaces must honour — re-frame2-pair-mcp rides it today; story-mcp and any third-party server shipping the same tool names inherits the same posture.

-• A pair-shaped tool that ships a get-path surface (the direct read of (get-in (rf/get-frame-db frame-id) path)) MUST route the resolved value through rf/elide-wire-value before egress, passing :path path and :frame frame-id in the opts so the elision marker's :handle slot carries [:rf.elision/at <path>] and the agent can drill into a non-elided child by re-calling get-path with a deeper segment.
+• A pair-shaped tool that ships a get-path surface (the direct read of (get-in (rf/app-db-value frame-id) path)) MUST route the resolved value through rf/elide-wire-value before egress, passing :path path and :frame frame-id in the opts so the elision marker's :handle slot carries [:rf.elision/at <path>] and the agent can drill into a non-elided child by re-calling get-path with a deeper segment.
 Off-box defaults apply identically to sub-cache above.
-The walker reads the live [:rf/elision :declarations] and [:rf/elision :runtime-flagged] registries from the named frame's app-db — it MUST therefore run app-side (server-side, where the registry is reachable), not in the MCP server's host process.
+The walker reads the live [:rf/runtime :elision :declarations] and [:rf/runtime :elision :sensitive-declarations] registries from the named frame's app-db — it MUST therefore run app-side (server-side, where the registry is reachable), not in the MCP server's host process.

 Defence in depth — what this contract does and does not displace.
 This subsection commits the wire-egress posture for direct reads.
 It does not displace path-level privacy mechanisms upstream of the read:

-• Apps that need fine-grained app-db privacy continue to use with-redacted on the writing handler so the trace stream's :db-after projection is redacted at write time, regardless of subsequent reads.
+• Apps that need fine-grained app-db privacy continue to use redact-interceptor on the writing handler so the trace stream's :db-after projection is redacted at write time, regardless of subsequent reads.

 • Apps that need stronger guarantees keep sensitive values out of app-db entirely (host-side keychain, IndexedDB with separate-origin access, in-memory only) — the contract above protects the wire, not the in-process value.